 Texas has over twenty commercial airports.
 Dallas/Fort Worth International Airport is the largest, serving over 64 million passengers a year.
 The George Bush Intercontinental Airport in Houston is the second largest, with the airports in Austin and San Antonio following behind.
 New York City is served by the John F. Kennedy International Airport and the LaGuardia Airport.
 New Yorkers can also fly out of the Newark Liberty International Airport in New Jersey.

 Depart from Dallas for the cheapest non-stop flight to NYC.
 Spirit and Delta are neck and neck to offer the lowest prices, and savvy travelers can book on a Tuesday or Wednesday to save even more.
-Direct flights from Houston usually aren't much more, and Spirit has the best deals.
+Direct flights from Houston to NYC usually aren't much more, and Spirit has the best deals.

 New York is powered by passion, so leave behind prescribed itineraries and follow what you love.
 Watch a Tony Award-winning musical, catch a Yankees game or splurge on a Michelin-starred restaurant.
 Some of the city's brightest gems are free, including gallery hopping in Chelsea, Shakespeare in the Park, walking across the Brooklyn Bridge, and the New York Philharmonic summer concert series in Central Park.
 Don't bother sampling dishes that you know Texas does better, such as breakfast burritos, but do try foods you can't easily find back home, whether it's a knish, Vietnamese sandwich, Chinese beef jerky or a freshly baked New York bagel.